Ramya (actress): Political career

-In May 2017 she was given the task of reviving INC's social media wing and was made national head of Congress's digital team at national level.
+In May 2017, she was appointed as the head of the INC's social media wing and was made national head of Congress's digital team.
 She took over the social media team from Deepender Singh Hooda.
 According to various newspapers and media houses, she is instrumental in turning around Rahul Gandhi's and INC's social media image.

 In August 2017, Ramya created the online campaign #AintNoCinderella to support Varnika Kundu, a woman who was "chased and almost kidnapped" one night in Chandigarh.
 Senior Haryana state BJP politician Ramveer Bhatti told press the attack was Kundu's fault for being out so late: "The girl should not have gone out at 12 in the night.
 Why was she driving so late in the night?
 The atmosphere is not right.
 We need to take care of ourselves."
 The campaign started when Ramya and friends began posting photos of themselves out late at night with the hashtag #AintNoCinderella.
 "Why shouldn't women go out after midnight?"
 Ramya told the BBC.
 "I'm asking people like Mr Bhatti who are they to set curfew hours for us?
 I want to ask him who is he to question us?
 This is such a regressive mindset."

-On 3 October 2018, there was a rumor that she was reportedly upset with Congress Party and there was a speculation that she had stepped down as its social media head.
+In 2019, there were reports and speculation that Ramya had stepped down as the head of the INC's social media team.

+In the media

+Ramya has often been cited by the media as one of the most popular actresses in Sandalwood and is known as the "Golden Girl" of Kannada films due to her success rate.
+Despite a prolonged absence from films, she continues to feature in public ranking and media coverage.
+In a 2023 survey conducted by Ormax Media on the most popular Kannada actresses, she was ranked second.
+She has also been featured multiple times in the Bangalore Times Most Desirable Women list.
+Ramya is one of the most followed Kannada actresses on Instagram.

+In addition to her film career, Ramya served as a brand ambassador for the Indian Premier League (IPL) franchise Royal Challengers Bangalore (RCB), alongside Puneeth Rajkumar and Deepika Padukone.
+She has represented India Summit at Harvard University in the United States.
+She has also participated in the Times of India Literary Carnival alongside notable figures such as author Sudha Murthy and in humanitarian initiatives, she appeared at the International Rescue Committee (2014) held in New York alongside former British MP, David Miliband.
+Ramya is recognised for her environmental activism and has been involved with local initiatives such as the 'Earth Warriors' movement in Bangalore, which promotes sustainability and environmental awareness.